Quick Answer

 CITB's Inspiring Change Programme funds employer-led initiatives to improve diversity across UK construction.
 Grants are available for training, mentoring, and site-welfare improvements.
 The application process is straightforward and the grants are underused by smaller employers who simply do not know they exist.

 Green Careers Hub focuses specifically on low-carbon heating, solar, and retrofit trades, where female representation is slightly higher than in traditional construction.
 Their apprenticeship matching platform actively prioritises diverse candidates and connects them with employers who have made public diversity commitments.
+Businesses pursuing a digital transformation roadmap are well placed to attract these candidates, as modern systems and processes appeal to a younger, more digitally confident workforce.

 Green Skills Training offers short courses and apprenticeship pathways specifically targeting women looking to enter the retrofit and low-carbon trades.
 Their "Green Skills for Women" cohorts run quarterly, with subsidised training available for eligible candidates.